SagarMachineLearning/python/README.md

-# python
-Machine Learning Basics for the student who have just started the journey with the python programing and machine learning
+# python : Machine Learning Basics for the student

 Linear Regression using Single Variant : Linear Regression is a supervised machine learning algorithm where the predicted output is continuous and has a constant slope.
 It's used to predict values within a continuous range, (e.g. sales, price) rather than trying to classify them into categories (e.g. cat, dog).